UoB-COMSM0110/2024-group-1/docs/QualitativeEvaluation.md

 - "The yellow and red nodes at first glance look very similar as your eye is first drawn to the combat icons which are the same image."

 #### Reflection on User Feedback
-- Users felt unsure of how to play the game.
-To address this, we developed a tutorial accessible from the menu.
+- Users felt unsure how to play the game.
+To solve this issue, we created a tutorial in the menu.
-- The game start process was unclear.
-We modified the menu to improve the game's flow and clarity.
+- It was unclear how the user should start the game.
+We modified the menu so the flow of the game was far easier to follow.
-- Users had difficulty determining the game's outcome.
-We added explanatory text in the End State.
+- Users were unsure whether they had won or lost the game.
+We included text in the End State to indicate this.
-- The game difficulty was too low.
-We adjusted the game balance, adding both hard and easy levels.
+- It was far too easy to win the game.
+We altered the game balance so that it was more challenging to defeat the enemies.
+We implemented a hard and an easy level.
-- The similarity in color between different nodes (yellow and red) was confusing.
-We changed the node colors to green and red for better contrast and clarity.
+- Users felt that the colour of the different nodes on the map (yellow and red) on first glance looked too similar and were confusing.
+We changed the node colours to green and red to provide a greater contrast, making it clearer which nodes on the map were clickable.
-- The purpose of the symbol above the enemy in the combat state was obscure.
-We included a tutorial in the combat state explaining each symbol.
+- It was unclear what the symbol above the enemy in the combat state meant.
+We therefore created a tutorial in the combat state showing the meaning of each symbol.

 ### Think Aloud Evaluation 3 - Date: 2024.04.27